 - Offer status notifications are sent via Davidson-Davie e-mail and Offer Letters viewed on StormTrac.

 - View the Financial Aid Offer Letter and the link for “Financial Aid by Year” to see the types of financial aid estimated and the terms funded.

-- Awards amounts are ESTIMATES based on full-time enrollment.
-Actual amounts paid out depend upon the student’s enrollment level at time of disbursement, institutional charges and remaining aid eligibility.
+- Award amounts are ESTIMATES based on full-time enrollment.
+Actual amounts paid out depend upon the student’s enrollment level at the time of disbursement, institutional charges and remaining aid eligibility.

 - Student Loans are an available resource that requires careful consideration and budgeting since students must repay the borrowed money with interest.